kevinzunigacuellar/web/src/content/blog/introducing-astro-layouts.md

 title: Introducing astro-layouts, my first npm package
 description: I wrote and published my first npm package "astro-layouts".
 Here some details about how I got the idea and how it works
 pubDate: 2022-11-20
-image:
-  src: "astro_npm.png"
+hero: "./astro_npm.png"
-  alt: "The logo of Astro and npm"
+heroAlt: "The logo of Astro and npm"
 ---

 Today I am excited to announce my first npm package `astro-layouts`.
 It injects a layout property into MD and MDX files frontmatter.
 This allows users to use layouts in Astro without having to define them for each page in the frontmatter.